Showing posts with label Carolina Herrera. Show all posts

 • Top notes: aldehydes, orange blossom, apricot, bergamot, green note complex, rosewood

-• Middle notes: jasmine, Jasmonal A, Jasmonal H, Hedione, tuberose, ylang-ylang, lily of the valley, hyacinth, narcissus, honeysuckle, rose, rose oxide
+• Middle notes: French jasmine, Spanish jasmine, Jasmonal A, Jasmonal H, Hedione, Indian tuberose, ylang-ylang, lily of the valley, hyacinth, narcissus, honeysuckle, rose, rose oxide

-• Base notes: benzyl acetate, benzyl salicylate, canthoxal, ambergris, patchouli, vetiver, moss, civet, musk, Iso E Super, Galaxolide, cedar and sandalwood
+• Base notes: benzyl acetate, benzyl salicylate, canthoxal, ambergris, patchouli, vetiver, oakmoss, civet, musk, Iso E Super, Galaxolide, cedar and sandalwood

 Scent Profile: